 How to Teach High School Bible

-In addition, students desiring to continue their education at a Christian college or university will often be required to complete many Bible courses as part of their higher education degree.
+In addition, students desiring to continue their education at a Christian college or university will often have to complete many Bible courses as part of their higher education degree.
 Preparing for these courses through highschool Bible is a great way to get equipped.
-Conversely, it also serves to give the homeschool student a chance to research, examine, and understand their beliefs before heading out to public college where all beliefs are generally questioned.
-Having a solid foundation in Bible study/religion will undoubtedly help the homeschooler nail down their own individual personal beliefs.
+Conversely, it also serves to give the homeschool student a chance to research, examine, and understand their beliefs before heading out to public college.
+Normally where all beliefs are generally questioned.
+Having a solid foundation in Bible study/religion will undoubtedly help the homeschooler decide their own individual personal beliefs.

 What Bible Courses are Recommended for High School?

-Since Bible is labeled as an elective the homeschooler is pretty much left to their discretion as to which courses they study.
-However, following the basic credit guidelines are important while keeping in mind that students need to put in 120-180 hours of course work to gain one whole credit or 60-90 hours to gain a half credit.
-The work for electives credit is no different than for other highschool subjects.
+Since Bible is as an elective.
+Which means the homeschooler is pretty much left to their discretion as to which courses they study.
+However, following the basic credit guidelines are important.
+Keeping in mind that students need to put in 120-180 hours of course work to gain one whole credit or 60-90 hours to gain a half credit.
+The work for electives credit is no different than for other high school subjects.

-As you have probably realized, there are several online colleges offering high-quality courses as video or audio lectures and e-texts for free.
+As you realize, there are several online colleges offering high-quality courses as video or audio lectures and e-texts for free.
 You can find links to many other courses not listed above on their online course description page.
 You will also find that many of these offer free complete college degrees in Bible.
 This would definitely work for an inexpensive version of dual enrollment!